muzaffar622/Korean-Festival-Calendar/readme.md

 # Fest List

-Korea's Festival Calendar for get list of festivals by city
+Korean Festival Calendar

 # Getting Started

-first of all you should registrate on [DATA.OR.KR](https://www.data.go.kr/) and get API_ADDRESS/KEY for use this API
+first of all you must register on the [DATA.OR.KR](https://www.data.go.kr/) and take API_ADDRESS/KEY for use this API

 create and put your API_ADDRESS and API KEY as below.
 ```